-Emma House Domestic Violence Service Inc is committed to providing a safe, welcoming and inclusive environment for all employees, contractors and service users including those who identify as LGBITQA+.
+Emma House Domestic Violence Service Inc is committed to providing a safe, welcoming and inclusive environment for all employees, contractors, volunteers and service users including those who identify as LGBITQA+.

 We recognise that people of all genders, sex and sexual orientations can experience family violence, and that the LGBITQA+ community face additional barriers to accessing supports when reporting family violence.
 So that we can provide the best possible support to our LGBITQA+ community we are working towards accreditation against the Rainbow Tick Standards.